Chinese Professionals Club – Houston Scholarship

 - Financial Aid Award applicants only- please submit income tax return information

-**Students may submit a copy of unofficial high school transcript, SAT and/or ACT scores, letters of recommendation via email at email@example.com.
+**Students will be asked to submit a copy of unofficial high school transcript, SAT and/or ACT scores, and carbon copies of letters of recommendation during the application process.

 Click the link below to apply: